nscamp/nscamp/index.md

 #About the camp

-##Join NSCamp the first iOS/OSX developer camp in Australia.
+##NSCamp is the first iOS/OSX developer camp in Australia.

 The Apple developer weekend will run under the motto of...